paniiyy/paniiyy/README.md

 - 👋 Hi, I’m @paniiyy
 - 👀 I’m interested in dance
-- 🌱 I’m currently learning pjbl
+- 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on with pjbl
+- 💞️ I’m looking to collaborate on with you
 - 📫 How to reach me whatshapp

 <!---